-It analyzes email structure concerning any spammy words, files with prohibited content, technical issues, etc., and gives a rating to evaluate each potential email campaign.
+This tool analyzes an email's structure and searches for any spammy words, files with prohibited content, technical issues, etc., and gives a rating to evaluate a potential email campaign.

 Mail-Tester produces new random email addresses every time you reload the page.
 Copy this link.